Kruiser8/Kruiz-Control-Documentation/en/README.md

 ## Setup Guide

-- (If using OBS) Install the [OBS Websocket Plugin](https://github.com/Palakis/obs-websocket/releases).
+- (If using OBS) Install the [OBS Websocket Plugin](https://github.com/Palakis/obs-websocket/releases/latest) (version 5.0.0 or above).
 Reopen OBS after installing.
 - Fill out [the settings files](https://github.com/Kruiser8/Kruiz-Control/blob/master/settings/Settings.md) in the settings folder.
 - Add the **index.html** to OBS/SLOBS as a browser source.
 - Type `!example` in your twitch chat.
 If your user responds with `Success!
 It worked!`, you're good to go!